Carbon emission trading: Border Adjustment

 Another economically efficient solution to carbon leakage is border adjustment, where tariffs are set on imported goods from less regulated countries.
 A problem with border adjustments is that they might be used as a disguise for trade protectionism.
 Some types of border adjustment may also not prevent emissions leakage.
 The EU Carbon Border Adjustment Mechanism takes in effect for 6 sectors in 2026.

+A study examining the potential effects of the European Union's Carbon Border Adjustment Mechanism (CBAM) suggests that the regulation may impose additional costs on EU companies.
+The analysis focused on publicly listed firms operating in CBAM-covered sectors across 75 countries and assessed stock market reactions at three key stages of the EU legislative process.
+The findings indicate that, around the relevant announcement dates, EU-based firms experienced larger declines in share prices than non-EU firms in the same sectors, with differences in returns ranging between 2 and 3 percentage points.

+The study finds heterogeneity among EU firms.
+Companies with a greater reliance on suppliers located outside the EU showed more pronounced negative market reactions than those with fewer non-EU suppliers.
+In addition, the adverse response was concentrated among firms with relatively low profit margins, often used as an indicator of limited market power.
+The results suggest that some EU firms may face higher import costs either because of their dependence on non-EU suppliers or because limited pricing power constrains their ability to pass on carbon-related costs to foreign exporters subject to the CBAM.

 Relevance to climate justice

 Carbon trading can be helpful to achieve climate justice.
 It can transfer money from rich countries, which tend to have higher emissions, to countries with lower incomes and lower emissions for improved climate action.

-Cap-and-trade systems have also been linked to causing environmental justice as low-income communities receive less benefits from reduced emissions and are often located near the emitters.
+Cap-and-trade systems have also been linked to causing environmental injustice as low-income communities receive less benefits from reduced emissions and are often located near the emitters.
 Companies under emission trading systems will often emit more pollutants not covered by the system and disproportionately affect low-income communities.